Prometheus Pushgateways - Everything You Need To Know

 curl -X DELETE http://localhost:9091/metrics/job/metricfire

-would not delete all of the metric groups which have the label job equal to metricfire.
-It would only delete a metric group that is identified by a sole label job that is equal to metricfire.
-In this example, it would not touch the above metrics group nor any of the other metric groups that have the label instance equal to article or ebook
+It would not delete all of the metric groups with the label job equal to metricfire.
+It would only delete a metric group identified by a sole label job equal to metricfire.
+In this example, it would not touch the above metrics group nor any of the other metric groups with the label instance equal to article or ebook

 Alerting

-With all of these things in place, it is a good idea to add some alerts on top so that you know when things go haywire.
-Pushgateway pre-generates some useful metrics that you can use for this.
+With all of these things in place, it is a good idea to add some alerts so that you know when things go haywire.
+Pushgateway pre-generates some valuable metrics that you can use for this.
 Typically, we want to know when:

 1. Someone has tried to push inconsistent metrics;